Equality for ALL

 3. Money Talks

 Regulations often come with funding strings.
 Cut the wrong ones, and you starve the system.
 Cut the right ones—those that pad budgets, reinforce monopolies, or funnel public money to private pockets—and you free up resources for real public needs.
-Deregulation can shrink the state or reclaim it.
+Deregulation can shrink the grift, not just the government.

 Our Plan